-If you have money sitting in a savings account paying just 0.01 % – you could get interest rates over 100 times bigger elsewhere.
+If you have money sitting in a savings account paying just 0.01 % – you could get interest rates a 100 times bigger elsewhere.

 Other examples – a rate of 3.45% is available at Raisin.ie (fixed for 2 years) .
 On €50,000 – that rate would earn €1725 a year before tax instead of just €25 .

 You can also get 3.15% fixed for 1 year also with Raisin bank.